STORM-IRIT/Radium-Engine/Docs/rendering.md

 *This behaviour cannot be modified.*

+### 1. Gather render objects and update them
+This construct the set of objects that must be drawn for the current frame and update their opengl state

+### 2. Feed the render queus
+This construct the set of render actions that must be done for the current frame.

 ### 3. Do picking if needed
 If there has been some picking requests since the last frame, `doPicking` is called.
 This function just renders all the objects (except *debug* ones) by drawing them in some color given the ID